licitdev/docs/configuration/data-model.md

 </video>

 All relational data model concepts listed above apply in Directus.
 You get complete, un-opinionated, relational data model design and configuration.
-The difference is that Directus handles all SQL, builds the API, and provides frontend UX and logic for you.
+The difference is that Directus handles all SQL, builds the API, and provides a Data Studio which lets business users work with data in a human-friendly way.

-The Data Studio also offers features and functionalities to display and interact with your data in a more human-friendly way.
+The Data Studio also offers features and functionalities to display and interact with your data intuitively.
 Once your data model is configured, the data is accessible across the other [modules](/getting-started/glossary/#modules).
 Data model configuration takes place across the following pages and menus:

 **Settings > Data Model > [Collection] > [Field] > Field Configuration Drawer > [Section]**